01/11/22 12:00 PM CT

 Eligible types of housing include new construction or acquisition and rehabilitation or reuse of an existing property that is not currently used for housing.

 An individual project award cannot exceed 25 percent of the total development costs.

 Grant terms will be three years.
 Deferred loans will: (i) be unsecured; (ii) have a 0% interest rate; and (iii) will be forgiven after three years.
 Construction must begin within 12 months of signing the Contract.
 Construction completion must occur within 24 months of construction start.
 Minnesota Housing reserves the right to extend or amend Contracts.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

-Applicants must submit materials using the secure upload tool.
-To use the secure upload tool, click here: http://www.mnhousing.gov/sites/np/login
+Applicants must submit materials using the Multifamily Secure Upload Tool.
+To use the secure upload tool, click here: https://www.mnhousing.gov/sites/np/login

-For questions, please email email@example.com and Katie Moore or Devon Pohlman will respond to your inquiry.
+For questions, please email email@example.com and Sara Bunn will respond to your inquiry.

 Grants to USA nonprofit organizations to reduce social inequality and promote solutions to the climate crisis.
 Eligible programs will address the areas of racial and economic justice, corporate and political accountability; voice, creativity, and culture; and an inclusi